p-lr/MapView/Readme.md

 As a long time contributor to [TileView](https://github.com/moagrius/TileView), I wanted to see the performance we would get using idiomatic Kotlin (coroutines, flows).
-The result was beyond my expectations - this is why I'm sharing it the world.
+The result was beyond my expectations.
 The overall design can be seen [here](https://github.com/peterLaurence/MapView/wiki/TileCollector-design).
 The focus has been on efficiency (no thread contention thanks to asynchronous programming, and the load on the main thread is low enough to maximize the fps).